Serax Side Effects

 Generic Name: oxazepam

-Note: This document contains side effect information about oxazepam.
-Some of the dosage forms listed on this page may not apply to the brand name Serax.
+Note: This page contains side effects data for the generic drug oxazepam.
+It is possible that some of the dosage forms included below may not apply to the brand name Serax.

 For the Consumer

 As well as its needed effects, oxazepam (the active ingredient contained in Serax) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking oxazepam, check with your doctor immediately:Rare

 - Abdominal or stomach pain

 - black, tarry stools

 - chest pain